earlruby/create-vm/README.md

-   -s      Amount of storage to allocate in GB (defaults to 80) -b      Bridge interface to use (defaults to virbr0) -m      MAC address to use (default is to use a randomly-generated MAC) -v      Verbose
+   -s      Amount of storage to allocate in GB (defaults to 80) -b      Bridge interface to use (defaults to virbr0) -m      MAC address to use (default is to use a randomly-generated MAC) -t      The hypervisor to install on.
+Example choices are kvm, qemu, or xen.
+           Example choices are kvm, qemu, or xen. (defaults to kvm) Available options are listed via 'virsh capabilities' in the <domain> tags.
+   -v      Verbose
 ```